m2qm-efrc/transform_Bkq/README.md

 ## Usage:

-1. ```python rotate_Bkq.py``` to rotate the CFPs Bkq under a rotation of the reference frame.
+1. ```python rotate_Bkq.py``` to rotate the ESO-based crystal field parameters under a rotation of the reference frame.

-2. ```python get_ITO_CF_parameters.py``` to transform the CFPs Bkq from ESO to ITO basis, and vice versa.
+2. ```python get_ITO_CF_parameters.py``` to transform the ESO-based crystal field parameters to ITO-based crystal field parameters, and vice versa.

-An example input file Bkqs.dat is provided for the rotation of the CFPs Bkq.
-The input file should contain the CFPs Bkq in the following format:
+An example input file Bkqs.dat is provided for both commands given above.
+The input file should contain the crystal field parameters in the following format:

 ```
 Column 1: k